Rendy752/Anime-App/README.md

 AnimeApp utilizes GitHub Actions for Continuous Integration and Continuous Delivery (CI/CD).
 This automated workflow ensures code quality and facilitates smoother development by:

 * **Automated Building and Testing:** On every code push to the `main`, `feature/*`, and `enhancement/*` branches, and on pull requests targeting these branches, GitHub Actions automatically checks out the code, sets up the Java environment, and runs unit tests and lint checks.
-* **Secret Management:** API keys are securely managed as GitHub Secrets, ensuring they are not exposed in the codebase.
 * **Dependency Caching:** Gradle dependencies are cached between builds, significantly speeding up the CI process.
 * **APK Building:** Upon successful tests and lint checks, a debug APK of the application is automatically built.